-Tennessee is one of seven states in the United States that does not or nearly does not have income taxes.
+Tennessee is one of nine states in the United States that does not or nearly does not have income taxes.
 It is in the "nearly" column since the state still has the Hall Tax, which is a flat tax on interest and dividends.

 It might sound like a great deal, however, there are other ways that the state gets you: sales tax, for example.
 Tennessee has the highest sales tax in the nation—and, you're being taxed not just for merchandise—but, essentials like food, too.